powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 Please note that when exporting equipment, PowSyBl always uses the CGMES node/breaker level of detail, without considering the topology level of the PowSyBl network.

 The user can specify the profiles to be exported using the parameter **iidm.export.cgmes.profiles**.
-The list of currently supported export instance files are: EQ, SSH, SV, TP.
+The list of currently supported export instance files are: EQ, SSH, SV, TP, GL.
+The GL (Geographical Location) instance file is not part of the default export, it has to be requested explicitly.
+It is built from the [SubstationPosition](../../grid_model/extensions.md#substation-position) and [LinePosition](../../grid_model/extensions.md#line-position) extensions: substations and lines without these extensions are skipped, a warning being logged for each of them.

 If the IIDM network has at least one voltage level with node/breaker topology level, and the SSH or SV is requested in the export, and the TP is not requested, an error will be logged, as there could be missing references in the SSH, SV files to Topological Nodes calculated automatically by IIDM that are not present in the output.